DBeick/college-basketball/README.md

     2. [Adjustments](#adjustments)

 ## Installation<a name="installation"></a>
+This project makes use of the following python libraries:
+- jupyter
+- pandas
+- numpy
+- matplotlib

 ## Purpose<a name="purpose"></a>
 Data analysis in sports has become commonplace in the 21st century, with people ranging from casual fans to franchise executives digging into numbers to better understand team performance.
 The goal of this analysis is to perform a rough look at offensive and defensive performance and their relation to team success in a personal favorite sport of mine, collegiate basketball.